 There are so many reasons why travel broadens your horizons and opens your mind.
-And judging by the amount of travel blogs and enthusiasts out there, I’m not alone in truly believing that travel is so very good for the soul.
+And judging by the number of travel blogs and enthusiasts out there, I’m not alone in truly believing that travel is so very good for the soul.

 I’ve spoken to lots of parents who believe it’s too much hassle to take a young child away – and although I would agree to a certain degree as you have to be pretty organised – I don’t believe you have to travel the world in one extended global trip or even head to far-flung, exotic destinations to reap the benefits of travel.
 After all, this isn’t financially viable for a lot of families, who are struggling to make ends meet in this tough climate.
 Choose countries closer to home; a staycation or even a short trip to the seaside – travel doesn’t have to be expensive.